 Wash carrots and chop in half then quarter them.
 You do not need to peel your carrots.
 Once chopped, add to pyrex cooking dish or roasting pan.

 Wash celery.
 Cut lengthwise and then into 2 or 3’s to make celery sticks and add to pyrex dish.

 Tip – To keep celery fresh and crisp for weeks chop off ends, wash under cool water, then wrap in a paper towel and aluminum foil tightly.
 Store in crisper.

 Peel and chop onions into large chunks then add to pyrex cooking dish.

-Peel entire clove of garlic.
-Add approximately half garlic clove to veggies in pyrex pan then place the remainder of garlic aside.
+Peel entire head of garlic.
+Add approximately half the garlic to veggies in pyrex pan then place the remainder of garlic aside.